HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 #### 2.1.8) Stack VM

 In theory, every HVML program runs on a hypothetical stack-based virtual machine.
 The HVML interpreter first parses the HVML program, generates the corresponding vDOM tree, and then processes each element in depth-first order starting from the root element of the vDOM.
 Traditionally, the execution stack of an HVML program grows from top to bottom.
-Every time a descendant element is executed, a new stack frame (stack frame) is pushed on the execution stack until the leaf element of vDOM.
-At this time, the interpreter Will pop (pop) the last stack frame, and then try to execute the next sibling element of the element corresponding to the new last stack frame.
+Every time a descendant element is executed, a new stack frame is pushed on the execution stack until the leaf element of vDOM.
+At this time, the interpreter Will pop the last stack frame, and then try to execute the next sibling element of the element corresponding to the new last stack frame.

 The aforementioned context variables are maintained in the execution stack, and each stack frame retains a value corresponding to the context variables; while static variables are associated with a specific vDOM element, and its namespace is the subtree defined by the element.